About the consultation

 How to respond

-Please use the online survey to respond to the consultation.
-The closing date is 12 November (23:00GMT).
+Please use the online survey to respond to the consultation by the new extended deadline of 18 November (23:00GMT).

 A MS Word version of the survey questions is provided below to assist when preparing your responses.

 A summary report of this consultation will be published on the QAA website in January 2021.
 A new programme of in-country enhancement activity will be launched later in 2021.